sleslein/vscode/jest-testing-standards.md

 request.test.js
 ```

-All test fixtures should be located in a `__tests__` directory adjecent to their corresponding implemenation file.
+All test fixtures should be located in a `__tests__` directory adjacent to their corresponding implementation file.

 **Examples**